aantron/ocaml.org/data/planet/psellos/ocaml-objective-c-rule-4.md

     CAMLreturn(Val_int(0)); /* None */
 }</code></pre>

-<p>Since I can&rsquo;t get pointers to wrapped up values, I make pointers myself
+<p>Since I can’t get pointers to wrapped up values, I make pointers myself
 and wrap <em>them</em>.</p>

 <p>If you compile and run this corrected version, it looks like this:</p>